hgot07/eduroamProvisioningTools/README.md

 - user: Website with user's login, i.e., with access control.
 - ext: Open website where Windows Wi-Fi Settings can download the profile from.
 - etc: Storage for configuration and certificate files.

+## About WPA2/WPA3 compatibility
+The tools are compatible with WPA3.
+Even if you see WPA2 string in the profiles, it allows Apple and Microsoft devices to join WPA2 or WPA3 networks.